-If at any time a pupil is thought to be at risk of immediate harm it is possible to restrain the pupil.(see Restraint and Physical Intervention Policy) However, this should only be if the member of staff has an 'honestly held belief' for example: the pupil is threatening to run in front of a car, and the member of staff believes this could occur.
+If at any time a pupil is thought to be at risk of immediate harm, restraint may be the appropriate option..(see Restraint and Physical Intervention Policy) However, restaint should only be used if the member of staff has an 'honestly held belief' for example: the pupil is threatening to run in front of a car, and the member of staff believes this could occur.

 At the end of the School day or after activities, the children are only allowed to leave the School premises if their parent or an adult approved by their parents and previously introduced to the school has come to collect them.
-(In the case of pupils picked up by the local authority- approved taxi service, the pupil will be escorted by a member of staff to the taxi).
-If no approved adult is there at normal pick up time, the child will be left in the care of the staff member on duty there whilst enquiries are made and until the child is collected.
+(In the case of pupils picked up by the local authority's approved taxi service, the pupil will be escorted by a member of staff to the taxi).
+If no approved adult is there at normal pick up time, the child will be left in the care of the staff member on duty whilst enquiries are made and until the child is collected.